TallKite/linnstrument-firmware/README.md

 SHOW A CUSTOM LIGHT PATTERN IN ONE SPLIT ONLY

 Choose any of the 3 patterns (the scales marked A, A# and B) and it will replace the note lights.
 If you use one split as a clip launcher, you can color-code your clips.
-See also Locator CCs below.
 Choosing A', A#' or B' displays the note lights as well, on top of the light pattern.
 This lets you for example set the note lights to show just the tonic and overlay that onto the fretboard.
 Incidentally, this feature fixes a bug in which a custom light pattern would cover up a split set to CC faders or strum.
 Accessed through the microLinn menu.

 DIM MODE